 Look for Terp Farm produce at 251 North, Green Tidings, South Campus Dining Hall and The Diner.

 The Terp Farm Team is committed to sustainable agriculture, good food, and the University of Maryland community!
-Terp Farm is managed by the Department of Dining Services – including Dining’s Sustainability and Wellness Coordinator and Lead Agricultural Technician.
+Terp Farm is managed by the Department of Dining Services – including Dining’s Assistant Director for New Initiatives and Lead Agricultural Technician.
 Each summer, Terp Farm hires a team of dedicated students to work on the farm in preparation for the fall harvest and start of the academic year.
 During the semester, Terp Farm serves as a hands-on learning center for students in the College of Agriculture and Natural Resources.
 UMD students’ in-class lab experiences and committed volunteerism sustain Terp Farm during the academic terms.

 After graduating with her Master of Public Health degree in Spring, 2012 from the Maryland Institute of Applied Environmental Health, Allison joined the UMD Dining Services team full-time.
-She coordinates the Green Dining Program – which includes Terp Farm, as well as reusable carryout, composting & recycling initiatives, campus community gardening efforts, Green Dining Internship Program, Sustainable Food Commitment and Action Plan and more.
+She coordinates the Green Dining Program – which includes Terp Farm, as well as the Farmers Market at Maryland, UMD Campus Pantry, composting & recycling initiatives, Green Dining Internship Program, Sustainable Food Commitment and Action Plan and more.
 Allison is thrilled to see Terp Farm taking root and continuously looking for even more campus collaborations to enhance the program!

 Originally known as the Campus Tobacco Farm, the Central Maryland Research and Education Center – Upper Marlboro Facility, now serves as the home for Terp Farm.
 The 202 acre Upper Marlboro Facility is located 15 miles from the College Park campus and focuses on the development of alternative crops to replace the tobacco crop in Maryland.
 A total of 32 AGNR faculty use Upper Marlboro on either a regular or a periodic basis for their research, instructional, and/or Extension programs.
 Staff from the AGNR Research & Education Centers provide technical expertise and support to Terp Farm.
 Additionally, the Upper Marlboro Facility shares its resources with Terp Farm such as land, equipment, storage, utilities, and meeting/office space.